-Cash and cash equivalents increased in the current period when compared to prior year due to the sales on Timmins shares and receiving the proceeds of the sale of gold net of the payment of operating expenses.
-Total assets were lower than prior year due to depletion recorded on Cerro Prieto after reaching commercial production in the year.
-Non-current financial liabilities decreased due to the decrease in the fair value of derivative warrant liability.
+Cash and cash equivalents increased in the current period when compared to prior years due to increased cash from operating expenses with the increased sales.
+Total assets were higher than prior year due to increase in cash and cash equivalents, inventory and property and equipment.
+Non-current financial liabilities increased due increased Facility balance from Credipresto.